 Seriously ill children face a postcode lottery for end of life care.
 Time is running out for these families, so please act now to help give all children and families in England access to end of life care.

-We are calling on the government to ensure that all seriously ill children have access to 24/7 care for children, for whom time is short.
+We are calling on the government to ensure that all seriously ill children, for whom time is short, have access to 24/7 palliative care.
 But we need your help too.

 When Claire’s son George received a terminal diagnosis of Batten Disease in 2017 she relied on the 24/7 support of her local palliative care team.
 The support helped George and his family enjoy the best quality of life they could with the time they had, and Claire will be forever grateful for the support she received.
 But in many areas of England families in the same position don’t get the same support, so Claire has written to the Prime Minister to ask him to ensure that families of seriously ill children get the support needed.
-Please add your name to the letter below, and share this page using #EveryDayEveryNight.
+Please write to your local MP about this now, and share this page using #EveryDayEveryNight.

 Hear from families